scozzard/opencensus-dotnet-core-api-demo/README.md

 * In the root directory, run:
   * `docker-compose build`, then
   * `docker-compose up`
-* View the website on port 5007 (0.0.0.0 mac and localhost windows).
+* Hit the Web API's endpoints on port 5007 (0.0.0.0 mac and localhost windows).

 ### Viewing metrics on Stackdriver